 If you pray and if you do your best, something will happen!

 It’s only if you stay where you are that nothing will get better.

 Check out “How to be Sure You’ll Make the Most of a Mentor” to get a four-step process that pretty much guarantees your success with a mentor or a coach.

-My mentoring program, ChurchEngines, might be right for you.
+My course, ChurchEngines, might be exactly what you are looking for.
 Learn more about it here: